 Dr. Schnabl received his medical degree from the University of Freiburg in Germany.
 During his three-year postdoctoral research training at the Department of Medicine, Biochemistry & Biophysics at the University of North Carolina at Chapel Hill, he started to study hepatic stellate cell biology and pathophysiology of chronic liver diseases.
 He completed a residency in Medicine at the University Hospital in Regensburg/Germany and a Gastroenterology fellowship at Columbia University, College of Physicians and Surgeons, in New York City.
-The history of Columbia University and its renowned educational and research programs in both the basic sciences and in clinical health care provided a rich environment, in which he experienced excellent clinical training as a gastroenterologist as well as high-quality productive research.

 Dr. Schnabl's main research interests are: